sroaj/raspberrypinixie/README.md

-Raspberry Pi Nixie Tube Driver led and nixie controller
+Raspberry Pi Nixie Tube Driver library
 =============================================================================

-This Raspberry Pi Nixie Tube Driver is for the board from this kickstarter: https://www.kickstarter.com/projects/36162341/raspberry-pi-nixie-tube-driver
+This Raspberry Pi LED and Nixie Tube driver library is for the board from this kickstarter: https://www.kickstarter.com/projects/36162341/raspberry-pi-nixie-tube-driver

-This repository contains the python library that was created from reading the pins on the PCB.
-The library should be usable in the following manner:
+ This library usable in code as follows:

 ```python
 import raspberrypinixie